LeeCampbell/RxJS/doc/gettingstarted/what.md

 > A sequence of zero or more values, that optionally terminates.
 > A sequence can terminate either with or without an error.

-With the concept of an Observable Sequence, a far richer platform is created.
+With the concept of an *observable sequence*, a far richer platform is created.
 Instead on thinking of just callbacks, one can consider a sequence of values produced over time.
 These sequences can be transformed and queried.
 Sequences can also be composed of other sequences.
 Custom operators can be created to extend the provided (query, transformation & composition) operators.
-By allowing both sequences and queries to be composed, Rx becomes a rich and powerful way to query event sources and asynchronous data flows.
+By allowing both sequences and operators to be composed, Rx becomes a rich and powerful way to query event sources and asynchronous data flows.

 ### Transformation
-An Observable Sequence may not always produce value in the form you wish to consume it in.
+An observable sequence may not always produce value in the form you wish to consume it.
 Rx provides ways to transform data from one form to another.

 #### One to one
 Using the `select` operator, values can be mapped from one value to another.
 You may need to reduce a complex type like a `customer` to just the `customerId`.
 Alternatively you may enrich a simple type like `customerId` to a `customer` object.
+Users of other functional languages might recognise the `select` operator as an equivalent to a *map* operator.

 #### One to many
-Some values from an Observable Sequence can be mapped to many values.
+Some values from an observable sequence can be mapped to many values.
 For example using the `selectMany` operator, a sequence of twitter account values may be mapped to a sequence of tweets.
+If the sequence of accounts had three values and each account had 4 tweets, the result sequence would be a single sequence of 12 tweets.
+This is analogous to a *flatMap* operator in other APIs.

 #### Many to one
 Some sequences of values are more useful when they are aggregate many values into one value.
-For example a count of Tweets over a period of time, the sum of transactions, or perhaps the average price for a product.
+For example; a count of tweets over a period of time, the sum of transactions, or perhaps the average price for a product.

 ### Composition
 Rx allows multiple sequences to be combined.